Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

-Lossy A form of data compression where detail is deleted as the file size are decreased.
-A usual lossy compression method is JPEG.
+Lossy A form of data compression where detail is deleted as the file size is decreased.
+JPEG is an example of a lossy compression method.

 Lower Case The smaller form of letter used in type.

-Low-Resolution Image A low-quality scan made from a photograph, or of the like.
+Low-Resolution Image A low-quality scan made from a photograph or the like.

 Luminosity The brightness of an area arranged by the amount of light it reflects or diffuses.

-Margins Guidelines in page layout software to show the user the body copy areas.
+Margins Guidelines in a page layout software that shows a user the body copy areas.
 It also allows the user to indicate the dimensions.
-Margins do not print.
+Margins are not supposed to be printed.

 Mask See clipping path.

-Master Page A property found in page layout software that allows the user to create a constant page layout.
-Repeating elements like page numbers are created once on a master.
-This permits the user to stay clear of adding the numbers to each page manually.
+Master Page A property found in a page layout software that allows the user to create a constant page layout.
+Repeating elements—like page numbers—are created once on a master.
+This permits the user to stay clear of adding the numbers for each page manually.

 Matte Finish Non-glossy finish on photographic paper or coated printing paper.

-Mean Line The line on which the top parts of most of the lowercase letters lay.
-Also called x-height.
+Mean Line Also called x-height.
 The imaginary point of all lowercase characters without ascenders.

 Midtones In a photograph or illustration, tones composed by dots between 30 percent and 70 percent of coverage, as opposed to highlights and shadows.

-Mock Up A recreation of the original printed material and possibly containing instructions or direction.
+Mock Up A recreation of the original printed material; could possibly contain instructions or directions.

-Modern An altered version of Old Style. these high contrast letters have heavy, untapered stems and light serifs.
-Originally established by Firmin Didot and Giambattista Bodoni during the late 18th and early 19th centuries.
+Modern An altered version of Old Style. these high-contrast letters have heavy, untapered stems and light serifs.
+Originally established by Firmin Didot and Giambattista Bodoni during the late 18th to early 19th centuries.

-Multimedia Offering the use of various communications, such as, text,sound, still or moving images.
+Multimedia Offering the use of various communications such as text, sound, and still or moving images.

-News Print Paper used in printing newspapers.
-Not very high quality paper.
+News Print Paper used in printing newspapers; not considered a high-quality paper.

 Noise Noise is a term used to describe the development of pixels that contain random colors.